renatabiniek/winter-wedding/README.md

 ### Existing Features

-* Option to access the tool as a wedding guest (and RSVP) or the wedding coordinator (to preview admin summary of all RSVPs received)
+* Option to access the tool as a wedding guest (and RSVP) or the wedding coordinator (to preview summary of all RSVPs received)

   ![Start options image](docs/start.png)